Barranquilla

 Barranquilla lies strategically next to the delta of the Magdalena River, 7.5 km (originally 25 km before rapid urban growth) from its mouth at the Caribbean Sea, serving as a port for river and maritime transportation within Colombia.
-It is also the main economic center of Atlántico department in Colombia.
-The city is the core of the Metropolitan Area of Barranquilla, with a population of over 2 million, which also includes the municipalities of Soledad, Galapa, Malambo, and Puerto Colombia.
+It is also the main economic center of the Atlántico department in Colombia.
+The city is the core of the Barranquilla metropolitan area, with a population of over 2 million, which also includes the municipalities of Soledad, Galapa, Malambo, and Puerto Colombia.

 Barranquilla was legally established as a town on April 7, 1813, although it dates from at least 1629.
 It grew into an important port, serving as a haven for immigrants from Europe, especially during and immediately following World War I and World War II, when waves of additional immigrants from the Middle East and Asia arrived.
-Barranquilla became Colombia's main port, and with its level of industrialization and modernity earned the nickname "Colombia's Golden Gate" (Spanish: La Puerta de Oro de Colombia).
+Barranquilla became Colombia's main port, and with its level of industrialization and modernity, it earned the nickname "Colombia's Golden Gate" (Spanish: La Puerta de Oro de Colombia).
 In the 1940s, Barranquilla was the second-largest city in Colombia and one of the most modern cities in the Caribbean and in South America; later local administrations, due to widespread corruption in their ranks, brought about a decline in the standard of living.
 As government investment increased in other Colombian cities, Barranquilla's national position was eclipsed.

-Barranquilla has hosted the 2018 Central American and Caribbean Games and will host the 2027 Pan American Games.
+Barranquilla has hosted the 2018 Central American and Caribbean Games.
 The city is home to one of the most important folk and cultural festivals of Colombia, the Carnival of Barranquilla, which was declared a National Cultural Heritage by the Congress of Colombia in 2001 and recognized by UNESCO in 2003.

 Ernesto Cortissoz International Airport, built in Barranquilla in 1919, was the first airport in South America.
 The city is served by domestic and international flights and was Avianca's first hub.

 Etymology

 Barranquilla's name refers to the canyons that existed in the area adjacent to the Magdalena, where the city arose.
-During the Spanish colonization of the Americas, the name "barranca" was common in coastal communities (Barrancabermeja, Barranca Nueva, Barranca Vieja etc.).
+During the Spanish colonization of the Americas, the name "barranca" was common in coastal communities (Barrancabermeja, Barranca Nueva, Barranca Vieja, etc.).
 This name was probably derived from an alteration of Aragon.
-During Spanish colonization, the area was known as Camacho or Kamash Indian site and San Nicolás de la Barranquilla (patron saint of San Nicolás de Tolentino) began to develop the area with the estates of Barrancas de Camacho, Barrancas de San Nicolás, Barranquilla de Camacho and Barranquilla de San Nicolás from which the city name is derived.
+During Spanish colonization, the area was known as Camacho or Kamash Indian Site, and San Nicolás de la Barranquilla (patron saint of San Nicolás de Tolentino) began to develop the area with the estates of Barrancas de Camacho, Barrancas de San Nicolás, Barranquilla de Camacho, and Barranquilla de San Nicolás, from which the city name is derived.